5 Banks That Don’t Use ChexSystems and Won’t Hold Your History Against You

 Even if you’ve got negative information on your ChexSystems record, which is like a credit report for your banking habits, you likely need a checking account.
 And while your history may be a dealbreaker at some banks, we found five banks that don’t use ChexSystems.

 5 Banks That Don’t Use ChexSystems… or Will Give You a Second Chance Account

 Getting back on your financial feet can be difficult in the best of circumstances.
 Without access to a checking account, it’s that much more of a challenge.

 Fortunately, these banks offer second chance banking products for customers with less-than-perfect banking histories.

-Internet-based banks are a great alternative in this digital age — after all, chances are you pay most of your bills online already.
-Chime offers a mobile bank account that you can apply for in under two minutes, and best of all, it doesn’t pull your credit report or use ChexSystems.
+Online banking is a great alternative in this digital age* — after all, chances are you pay most of your bills online already.
+Chime® offers a mobile banking app that you can apply for in under two minutes, and best of all, it doesn’t pull your credit report or use ChexSystems.

 Although Chime doesn’t have any physical branch locations, you can access your cash easily through its network of more than 38,000 ATMs nationwide*, none of which charge you a fee.
 Chime account holders also get to skip overdraft fees, monthly maintenance fees and minimum balance requirements, making this one of the easiest bank accounts to maintain on the market.

 Chime also offers an expedited direct deposit option that could put your paycheck in your hands up to two days earlier than you’d expect with a traditional bank.
 And if you’re still trying to build your emergency fund, you can take advantage of its automatic savings service, which rounds up your spare change to stuff your piggy bank.

 Minimum opening deposit: $0